 Backcountry skiing often involves less-than-ideal snow conditions.
 Inevitably at some point during the season, greasy skin-tracks are the rule rather than the exception.
 The Marker Pintech Crampons will make quick work of that grease.
 Further, when tackin..

 The Marker Alpinist is a versatile binding.
-One of the neat features is the ability to opt-in for brakes or ski without brakes.
+One of the neat features is the ability to opt-in for brakes or to ski without brakes.
 If you decide to opt-in at a later date, or change ski widths, find replacement brakes here.
-Sold in pairs.
+All brakes s..

 One of the benefits of having a modular binding like the Marker Alpinist is that you can swap and replace parts as you please, but it also allows them to be lighter and better adapt to the individual skier.
 Here are a few of the spare parts we are stockin..